“In classical

 what we have already attained.”
 (NIV)

-not yet perfect and because of that, he
+perfect and because of that, he still sinned

-this side of the resurrection we all have to
+of the resurrection we still have to deal

 The Holy Spirit is the one who